prebid/prebid.github.io/prebid-mobile/pbm-api/iOS/pbm-bannerad-ios.md

 # BannerAdUnit AdUnit
 {: .notoc}

 The BannerAdUnit is a subclass of the AdUnit class.
-Use the BannerAdUnit object to create and configure a banner ad unit in your app.
+Use the BannerAdUnit object to create and configure a banner ad unit in your app.  '

-*TOC
+- TOC
  {:toc}

 ## Object